DomoApps/starter-kit/README.md

 - For CSS rules, please see [Reasonable CSS](http://rscss.io/)
 - For JS rules, please see [AirBnB's styleguide](https://github.com/airbnb/javascript)
 - For Angular rules, please see [John Papa's styleguide](https://github.com/johnpapa/angular-styleguide)
+- Our TSLint is loosely based on AirBnB's eslint rules found in their styleguide

 ## Future Plans
 - [x] configurable proxy